Legislature(2021 - 2022)ANCH LIO DENALI Rm

 REPRESENTATIVE SNYDER asked whether HJR 401 would change the

-vote requirement to draw from the Constitutional Budget Reserve
+vote requirement to draw from the constitutional budget reserve

 (CBR).

-MR. HARVEY referred to section 2, and explained that, should the
+MR. HARVEY referred to Section 2 and explained that should the

-the general fund from the CBR.
+general fund from the CBR.

 PRESENTATIVE SNYDER asked the rationale for the inclusion of